-Analysis | What are the U.S. strategic oil reserves, and can they lower gas prices?
+Analysis | What is the strategic oil reserve, and can it lower gas prices?

 The first is that there is less oil to pull from in a future crisis.
 Building the reserves back up requires the government to purchase more oil, and that may take years.

 The second is the impact on the climate.
-Environmentalists want the U.S. to drill and consume less oil — not more.
+Environmentalists want the U.S. to drill and consume less oil, not more.
 Biden tried to counter that criticism by saying he would also invoke a law known as the Defense Production Act to have American companies produce materials for batteries used in electric vehicles.
 (Driving is the No. 1 reason Americans consume so much oil.)

 The third downside is for Biden specifically.
 This might not significantly change oil prices in the short run, and won’t change them in the long run.
-It’s also hard to know how high prices would be, without the additional oil — so if Americans still suffer from relatively high prices, they may not notice if the reserves are easing the hit to their wallets.
+It’s also hard to know how high prices would be, without the additional oil — so if Americans still suffer from relatively high prices, they might not notice if the reserves are easing the hit to their wallets.

 But Biden doesn’t have many other tools at his disposal to shift oil prices.
 Though he could emphasize conservation — Americans taking individual actions to use less oil in their daily lives — it was not a popular tactic when Jimmy Carter tried it in the 1970s.